-Once you have your new house or flat, it’s time to register your address as a resident at the local town hall, a process called “empadronarse”.
+Once you have your new house or flat, it’s time to register your address as a resident at the local town hall, a process called “empadronamiento”.

-This simply means that you need to register on the municipal registry, stating which will be your address and defining the names of the individuals who will start living there.
+This simply means that you need to enroll in the municipal registry, stating which will be your address and defining the names of the individuals who will start living there.

-This is how the town hall controls the number of inhabitants living there.
+This is how the town hall controls the number of inhabitants living in the municipality.

 Furthermore, that will enable you to register your children in school, get subsidies from the government, vote on the European elections, etc.